 - And most importantly…Enjoy your visit!

-Fallingwater and the grounds around the house are visited by more than 135,000 people ach year.
-Using your best museum manners while with us will allow the house and site to be preserved for your future visits and visits of those for generations to come.
+Fallingwater and the grounds around the house are visited by more than 135,000 people each year.
+Using your best museum manners while with us will allow the house and site to be preserved for your future visits and visits of guests for generations to come.